We may get commissions for purchases made through links in this post. Thanks for the support! 👍

-While debated within the industry, the idea behind corner bolts are to secure the four corners of the safe door.
-This is the weakest point on any gun safe door, as this is an easy point for a pry bar to be placed.
+While debated within the industry, the idea behind corner bolts is to secure the four corners of the safe door.
+Historically, this is the weakest point on any gun safe door, as this is easy for a pry bar to be placed.

-The issue with the corners of a standard door, are that if a pry bar is able to be inserted into the corner, it is much easier to bend the steel at that point, rather than in the middle of the door.
+The issue with the corners of a standard door is that if a pry bar can be inserted into the corner, it is much easier to bend the steel at that point rather than in the middle of the door.

 The Solution To The Problem

 With gun safe corner bolts, even if a pry bar is inserted, it is presented with a new level of security and keeps the corner’s steel from flexing.

 This means the pry bar can’t reach the easiest part of the safe.
 Meaning they have to move on to the next thing.
 As always said, you are buying time, not something impenetrable.

 What brands offer corner bolts?

 Generally speaking, corner bolts are a premium feature, which means only a few manufacturers offer them.
 That said, the top two are Fort Knox and Browning!

 - Dimensions: 60" High by 46" Wide by 27" Deep